 The conclusion of the investigation determined that the organization was actually throwing away usable software licenses during the hardware refresh.
+To avoid doing this in your own organization, using a trustworthy software development company to deal with the technology side of the business is a good idea.
+They can deal with the drupal hosting, and the software audits.. . all the things that most of us don’t understand.
 Software licenses assigned PC/laptops that were decommissioned were not reassigned to the new PC/laptops that replaced them.
 The root of the problem was simple; they did not have a process or software tools in place to properly track and manage their software licenses.

 Avoid Using Spread Sheets